Self Esteem and Self Confidence

 Christian self-esteem is much deeper than the psychiatric, psychology, psychotherapy or counselling viewpoint of self-esteem.
 As Christians we believe and accept that our sins are forgiven by God due to Jesus’s sacrificial death on the cross.
 Jesus’s death paid for all our sins because it was the perfect sacrifice, one sacrifice paid for all.
 We are forgiven and loved by God.
 We are blessed with spiritual blessings and also blessed and freed from all curses.
 We also rely on God’s Divine strength through the use of the Holy Bible and by relating to God in prayer; God will guide us.

-True and high self esteem comes from a positive perception of God and understanding the true Spiritual image of God, by acknowledging and experiencing His qualities ; understanding God’s image of you, which will then become your self concept.
+True peace comes from God and high self esteem comes from a positive perception of God and understanding the true Spiritual image of God, by acknowledging and experiencing His qualities ; understanding God’s image of you, which will then become your self concept.
 God is a healer and a provider.
 God is also King of the universe, a Judge and Law-giver.
 True Christian high self esteem is about your vision of your self and your image of God.
 Your Spiritual self esteem grows as you love God, love others and become reliant on God; tell the truth, have faith and trust in God.
 Trusting God’s love for you is self-esteem.
 God is compassionate, gracious and merciful.
 Glory be the name of the LORD.